Answered By: Robert Cole Last Updated: Jul 27, 2018 Views: 2906

 Yes, there are various options available depending on the type of library you wish to use.

 SCONUL Access is a national scheme that allows academic staff, postgraduates and part-time, placement or distance learning undergraduates from participating institutions to register with, and borrow from, other university libraries.
-Full time undergraduates can also apply for a card which allows access for reference only during University vacations.
+Full time undergraduates can also apply for a card which allows access for reference only.
 The University of Liverpool Library is a member of SCONUL Access.

 If you fall into any of the above categories you can apply online for SCONUL Access membership.
 Once approved you will receive an email which you can take to the University Library that you wish to use, as long as they are members of SCONUL Access.

 IT facilities and access to electronic journals and databases are not included in the scheme and the availability of some collections may be restricted at the discretion of the participating Library.

 If you need to access material which is only located in the British Library you will need to obtain a Reader Pass.
 Note that you will need your University membership card and also some proof of address.

 Staff and students can also borrow from the British Library Document Supply Centre by applying through our Inter-Library Loans service.

 Central Library, William Brown Street, Liverpool L3 8EW.
 0151 223 5829

 The main Liverpool City Public Library is situated in William Brown Street next to the Museum and Art Gallery.
 It is one of the largest public libraries in Britain and it is open to all members of the public for reference purposes.
 Borrowing is free to residents, students and employees within Liverpool.
 Access for reference is available through the Libraries Together, Liverpool Learning Partnership.